limyongsong/CS3249_thermostat_reactapp/README.md

 This project was created using Create React App to test a single page app that simulates a thermostat.
-Main code should be in src/App.js
+Code that are worked on can be found in /src

+Custom events are done in SlidertextView.jsx and CurrenttextView.jsx/ NotCheckedtoTestTemp.jsx

 ---
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).